llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 operations of our infrastructure can be offloaded to community members or contractors.
 This way we keep the workload for the working group low.

-Working group members should have the oppurtunity to dedicate 4-8 hours per week on a regular basis in the initial phase, as we expect to have a significant pile of decisions to take.
+Working group members should have the opportunity to dedicate 4-8 hours per week on a regular basis in the initial phase, as we expect to have a significant pile of decisions to take.
 It should be less than 4 hours once the roadmap has become more stable.